-A fundamental problem in studying fish populations is to identify the processes which govern their dynamics and the appropriate scales (in time and space) at which to investigate these processes.
-For example, annual recruitment to some fish stocks is influenced by temperature; such a relationship might arise in several ways, but it is difficult to distinguish which of the many possibile processes in fact operate and therefore what the appropriate measure of temperature should be.
+A fundamental problem in studying fish populations is to identify the processes which govern their dynamics and determining the appropriate scales in time and space at which to investigate these processes.
+For example, annual recruitment to some fish stocks is influenced by temperature; such a relationship might arise in several ways, but it is difficult to distinguish which of the many possible processes in fact operate and therefore what the appropriate measure of temperature should be.

 One possible way to identify efficient processes is by description of the life history characteristics of the species concerned and comparison of those characteristics for different areas in which the species occurs.
-This is one of the purposes of a comparative study of cod and haddock life histories and population dynamics, being undertaken by scientists within ICES.
-1 have been asked to prepare a paper for this symposium on behalf of that group in order to present some preliminary results and to stimulate further development of the initiative.
-The paper is partly based on information supplied through the ICES comparative study and it discusses some of the issues of methodology and sampling procedure which arise.
+This is one of the purposes of a comparative study of cod (Gadus morhua) and haddock (Melanogrammus aeglefinus (L.)) life histories and population dynamics, being undertaken by a group of scientists within ICES.
+I have been asked to prepare a paper for this symposium on behalf of that group in order to present some preliminary results and to stimulate further development of the initiative.
+The paper is partly based on information supplied through the ICES comparative study and some of the issues of methodology and sampling procedure which arise are discussed here.

-The paper will concentrate principally on the timing and location of cod spawning, and will briefly summarise the information available for most of the geographic range of the species.
-It will look in greater detail at the area around the British Isles and at the Scotian Shelf in order to investigate variablity in timing of spawning on a smaller scale.
-Finally I will try to draw some conclusions about the processes and scales which may be appropriate for further investigation.
+This paper will concentrate principally on the timing and location of cod spawning, and will briefly summarize the information available for most of the geographic range of the species.
+It will look in greater detail at the area around the British Isles and at the Scotian Shelf in order to investigate variability in timing of spawning on a smaller scale and the factors which may be responsible for observed differences in timing between different spawning sites.
+Finally, some conclusions will be drawn about the processes and scales which may be appropriate for further investigation.